Somerset County Property Distribution Lawyer

 Unlike some “Community Property” states, New Jersey law does not, by default, split everything between the divorcing parties equally.
 Instead, New Jersey follows the concept of equitable distribution, which provides that all assets acquired during the marriage are to be equitably distributed.
 New Jersey courts look to fairness and the principles of equity in determining how property will be divided.

 These concepts can be just as loose and ill-defined as they sound, making it even more important to have an experienced, dedicated, and detail-oriented Somerset County family law attorney on your side throughout the divorce process.
-Contact the Law Offices of Katherine K. Wagner to learn more about equitable distribution in New Jersey and how our firm can help you.
+Contact Katherine K. Wagner, Attorney At Law to learn more about equitable distribution in New Jersey and how our firm can help you.

 Somerset County Property Distribution Lawyer | Fighting for What’s Rightfully Yours

-The Somerville divorce lawyer at the Law Offices of Katherine K. Wagner has over 25 years of experience representing clients throughout the divorce process.
+The Somerville divorce lawyer at Katherine K. Wagner, Attorney At Law has over 25 years of experience representing clients throughout the divorce process.
 Ms. Wagner will help you identify all assets that are subject to distribution, ensure that your spouse does not hide anything from the divorce court, and fight for your right to keep the marital assets that you deserve.
 While New Jersey courts often choose to divide assets acquired during a marriage equally between the spouses, where the principles of equity would call for something other than a 50/50 split, Ms. Wagner will make sure that you present the strongest argument available to protect the assets you are owed.

 What Property Does Equitable Distribution Include?